DPDK/dpdk/doc/guides/tools/flow-perf.rst

 * Single core insertion only.
 * Only one instance of same action can be added in one rule.

+The application also provide the ability to measure rte flow deletion rate.

 Compiling the Application
 =========================